 When it comes to the law, every word in a document matters.
 The attorney will create a correctly crafted document, and legally viable in Maryland.
 Estate planning consists of more than just a will, and here a lawyer can give you advice on creating revocable and other trusts, saving on the estate and inheritance taxes – Maryland has the dubious distinction of the only state imposing both such taxes – health care directives, nursing home planning and more.
 You worked hard all of your life to accumulate your assets and want to ensure they go to the proper heirs and beneficiaries.
 The best way to make sure that will and estate planning documents are prepared correctly is to visit a professional.

-The experienced attorneys at Blackford & Flohr can handle all of your estate planning needs, from simple wills to complex trusts.
+The experienced will and trust attorneys at Blackford & Flohr can handle all of your estate planning needs, from simple wills to complex trusts.
 Call us today at 410-647-6677, or contact us online.